app-sre/unleash/README.md

 environment variables.
 Here's the description of the variables that have to be provided:

-User validation:

-- `ORG`: The Github organization users have to be member of.
-- `TEAM`: The Github organization team users have to be member of to be admin in Unleash
-- `READ_ONLY_TEAM`: The Github organization team users have to be member of to have read only access to Unleash

 Database:

 - `DATABASE_NAME`: The database to use backing this instance.